Netflix/probnik/README.md

 Probnik is a simple but powerful measurement framework, allowing you to compare various alternatives for you network configuration.
 It is easy to integrate into your application code, performs tests in the background, sending a summary for analysis upon completion.

+** Note: ** currently Probnik is in the Beta stage.
+Please use results with caution (and please submit bugs/issues) until this notice is taken down.

 Components
 ============================